GiuseppeELio/FRESCO-Board/README.md

 %%%------** PRC_Station**------%%%
-This work present a simple way to make an open source station to measure the themal eating, humidity and solar irradicance saving the data in local and sharing them by an IOT Cloud platform.
+This work present a simple way to make an open source station to measure the themal heating (or cooling), humidity and solar irradicance saving the data in local and sharing them by an IOT Cloud platform.

 The final station looks like
 ![alt text](https://github.com/GiuseppeELio/PRC_Station/blob/main/Pictures/Real_PRC.jpg?raw=true)